WXDJ

-WXDJ (106.7 FM, "El Nuevo Zol 106.7 FM") is a commercial radio station licensed to Fort Lauderdale, Florida, and serving the Miami-Ft.
-Lauderdale-South Florida radio market with secondary coverage of the West Palm Beach-Boca Raton market.
+WXDJ (106.7 FM, "El Nuevo Zol 106.7") is a commercial radio station licensed to Fort Lauderdale, Florida, and serving the Miami-Fort Lauderdale-South Florida radio market with secondary coverage of the West Palm Beach-Boca Raton market.
 The station airs a Spanish-language contemporary hit radio format and is owned by WRMA Licensing, Inc., a division of the Spanish Broadcasting System.

 WXDJ's studios and offices are located at the Raul Alarcon Broadcast Center on Northwest 77th Avenue in Medley.
 It has an effective radiated power (ERP) of 98,000 watts.
 The transmitter is located on Fifth Street in Pembroke Park in southern Broward County.
 The station broadcasts using HD Radio technology.

 History

 Early years

 WXDJ signed on the air on August 15, 1962, as WFTL-FM.
 It was owned by the WFTL Broadcasting Company and was the sister station to WFTL (1400 AM, now WFLL).
 In 1974, as a beautiful music outlet, it changed its call sign to WGLO.

 In 1979, the station switched to contemporary hit radio as WSDO-FM "Studio 107".
 In 1982, the station rebranded again, playing easy listening and middle of the road music as WWJF "Joy 107".
 On December 10, 1984, the station changed call letters for a fourth time as WJQY.
 WJQY achieved high ratings with a soft adult contemporary format.
 The station's programming came from the Transtar Radio Networks's satellite-fed "Format 41" service.